-Table (2) showed that the T-test value was (2.699) and that (P = 0.009) i.e. It has a statistical significance at (≤0.
-05).
-Therefore, we rejected the null hypothesis and approved the alternative hypothesis that there were no statistically significant differences at the significance level of (α0.05) between the average scores of the pilot group (who studied using the educational film) and the average scores of the control group (who studied using the traditional method without the educational film) in the students’ scores in the post achievement test.
+Table (2) showed that the T-test value was (2.699) and that (P = 0.009) i.e. It has a statistical significance at α≤0.05).
+Therefore, we rejected the null hypothesis and approved the alternative hypothesis that there were no statistically significant differences at the significance level of (α≤0.05) between the average scores of the experimental group (who studied using the educational film) and the average scores of the control group (who studied using the traditional method without the educational film) in the students’ scores in the post achievement test.

-Table (2) showed that the average score of the students in the pilot group was (21.17); whereas the average score of the students in the control group was (17.51).
+Table (2) showed that the average score of the students in the experimental group was (21.17); whereas the average score of the students in the control group was (17.51).
 Thus, there was a significance in favor of the pilot group that used the educational videos.

 The researcher attributed the significance of teaching with educational films over the teaching in the traditional method to the characteristics of the videos, especially their ability to hold students’ attention, stay focused, and follow up to the end.
 In contrast, the traditional method didn’t hold students’ attention and disengaged them.
 Students did not stay focused throughout the lesson.
 Besides, the multisensory engagement made the experiences richer and more memorable.
 The film included audio-video elements such as sound, imagery and motion.